- Contact Us

 - Faculty & Staff

-Keeping positive and negative emotions in balance is important for our overall well-being.
+Keeping all emotions in balance is important for our overall well-being.
 Create and savour positive experiences, practice resilience and self-compassion, and find support as you need it.

 Creating, experiencing, and savouring positive emotions can help you maintain good mental health.
 Positive emotions help us foster relationships, explore new experiences, expand our thought processes, buffer against negative emotions, and build resilience.